Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 ## After BroncoCTF <a name='aftermath'></a>

-After the BroncoCTF ended, I was talking with my team members about ability to copy the game.
-Where I found out it is very possible.
+After the BroncoCTF ended, I was talking with my team members about the ability to copy the game.
+Where I found out, it is very possible.

 I used Synapse X's `saveinstance()` function to basically copy the game.

 ![](http://ctfnote.frogcouncil.team/pad/uploads/cf70d9b9-ea1e-4290-a9fa-11d82cfca502.png)

 This also allowed me to get the flag `bronco{n0th1ng_1s_2oo_h4rd_4_m3!}` This was quite an interesting method

-Yoshi made a mistake on putting the flag on StarterGui, Which to stop this you will have to put place your gui’s in replicated storage UNLESS they are used almost the entire time the player is in the game, main gui’s that are constantly shown can just be in starter gui, no point in not having them there.
+Yoshi made a mistake on putting the flag on `StarterGui`, Which to stop this you will have to put place your GUI’s in `Replicated Storage` unless they are used almost the entire time the player is in the game, main GUI’s that are constantly shown can just be in `Starter GUI`, no point in not having them there.

 Or just like I said, obfuscate the shit out of the game, so nobody knows what's going on, but this challenge was meant to be open-end.